PHPJunior/mtube/README.md

 - All Contributors

 ## License
-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The MIT License [MIT license](https://opensource.org/licenses/MIT).
+Please see License File for more information.

 ## Screenshots
 ![screenshot 1](art/1.png)